nicolasgomez1/LastChaos-Control-Panel/README.md

 Files Manager style XAMPP.<br/>
 Programmed in Lua 5.1 but curiously stable.<br/>
-Now with the implementation of <a href="https://github.com/LuaLanes/lanes" onclick="return ! window.open(this.href);">Lua-Lanes</a> to monitor the execution status of the different modules.<br/>
+Now with the implementation of <a href="https://github.com/LuaLanes/lanes" onclick="return ! window.open(this.href);">Lua-Lanes</a> to monitor the execution status of different modules.<br/>

 # Quick Start
 Define the folder where the server files are located, you will get a message to confirm the name of the .exe / .bin files.
 Well this is it, then simply configure your files using the fields.